 - IWD is an official holiday in 15 countries, including China, Ukraine and Vietnam.

 - In South Africa, IWD is observed today, but on August 9th there are also celebrations to commemorate the thousands of women who lead protests against apartheid.

-We are an aspiring B Corp and have also taken a pledge to support equal pay.
+We are a certified B Corp and have also taken a pledge to support equal pay.
 Because this is where our heart is, we are proud to have played a small role in International Women’s Day and encourage everyone to take part – it’s not too late to make your pledge.